-The SLC17A5 gene encodes the protein called sialin that is found mainly on the membrane of the lysosome, a major organelle in the cell that digest and recycle cellular components.
-Sialin transports the metabolite called free sialic acid, which is generated when certain proteins and fats are digested.
-In general, free sialic acid should leave the lysosomes and transfer to other parts of the cell.
-However, mutations in the gene cause excessive accumulation of free sialic acid in lysosomes, which results in the emerging severe health problems mentioned above.
+A protein called sialin, which is primarily found on the membrane of the lysosome, a significant organelle in the cell that digests and recycles cellular components, is encoded by the SLC17A5 gene.
+Sialic acid, a metabolite produced during the digestion of some proteins and fats, is transported by sialin.
+Free sialic acid typically needs to move from the lysosomes to other areas of the cell.
+However, gene mutations result in an excessive buildup of free sialic acid in lysosomes, which causes the above-mentioned emerging serious health issues.

 10. Cobalamin C disease

-Cobalamin C disease (also known as methylmalonic aciduria with homocystinuria), is an inherited genetic disorder (lysosomal storage disease).
-The onset and severity of the disease are various with age progression.
-Most individuals develop disease symptoms within the first year, which are often prompted by fasting, illness, infection, or consumption of more protein.
+This lysosomal storage condition, also referred to as cobalamin C disease or methylmalonic aciduria with homocystinuria, is an inherited genetic condition.
+With advancing age, the disease’s onset and severity vary.
+Most people experience the first signs of a disease within the first year, which are frequently brought on by fasting, illness, infection, or eating more protein.

 11. Mucolipidosis II